mahmoud/words/drafts/myths_of_enterprise_python.md

 [python_kids]: http://www.nostarch.com/pythonforkids
 [python_google_class]: https://developers.google.com/edu/python/?csw=1

-## What to do with nine ex-myths
+## Cleaning the slate

 Mythology can be a fun pastime.
-Discussions around these nine myths
+Discussions around these myths remain some of the most active and educational both internally and externally.
+It's not entirely tedious, because mplied in every discussion about a myth is a recognition of Python's strengths.
+Such a discussion is a sign of steadily growing interest.
+That said, here's hoping that this post managed to cool the flames of the most prevalent flame wars.
+If I've cleaned even one slate for a project proposal to talk about the actual work at hand, I've done my duty.

+Keep an eye out for future posts where I'll dive deeper into the details touched on in this overview.
+In the meantime, happy coding!